 Major purchase decisions involve multiple stakeholders.
 This typically slows down the sales process, because it starts at a lower level level in the organization and moves slowly towards the primary decision maker.
 In account-based marketing, the length of the cycle is shortened as all prospects are nurtured simultaneously.

 Account-based marketing is precise and measurable, providing the highest ROI of all B2B marketing tactics.
 85% of marketers who measure ROI describe account-based marketing as delivering higher returns than any other marketing approach.

 Time and resources are narrowly focused on a small number of accounts that are most likely to close sales.
 This frees up resources that would previously have been wasted.

-Your approach to targeting a specific account will depend on the particular attributes of that account, the meaningful segments for that account and its relevant marketing channels.
+Your approach to targeting a specific account will depend on the particular attributes of that account, meaningful segments for that account and its relevant marketing channels.
 The target segments you choose to ABM programs around will be the ones that can add the most value to your organization.
-Below are some real-world examples of how B2B marketers can use to develop account based marketing programs:
+Below are some real-world examples of how B2B marketers can use to develop account-based marketing programs:

 Similar to events, webinars can be customized to be relevant and timely for a specific target account.
 Webinar events and follow-up can be tailored for specific companies, and unique webinar content can be created with the target audience in mind.

 In an age where everyone is overloaded with email, direct mail has increasingly become a popular method of reaching prospects within a company.
 Since ABM is more targeted, gifts and marketing sent through direct mail can be higher value since the revenue potential is much higher.